moderndatacompany/dataos.info/docs/resources/lakehouse/usage_examples/write_audit_publish_pattern_in_lakehouse_storage.md

 2. **Audit:** In this stage, the staged data is subjected to comprehensive validation checks.
 These checks may include the examination of null values, identification of duplicates, verification of data types, and ensuring data integrity.
 3. **Publish:** Once the data has passed validation, it is seamlessly integrated into production tables.
 This ensures that end-users either have access to the entire, updated dataset or none of it, preserving data integrity.

-Below, we'll explore how to implement this framework within the context of DataOS Lakehouse Storage (alternatively known as Icebase Depot) using Iceberg tables’ branching capability.
+Below, we'll explore how to implement this framework within the context of DataOS Lakehouse Storage (alternatively known as Lakehouse Depot) using Iceberg tables’ branching capability.

 ## WAP Using Iceberg’s Branching Capability